bangadang/stackIT/FS25/Dataengineering.md

 	- inflectional normalization (houses to house, tried to try,)
 	- derivational normalization (destruction to destroy) most IR system do not erform derivational norm.

-### Stemming
-- stemming is the procedure of reducing the word to its grammatical (morphosyntactic) root („recognized” -> „recogniz”, „incredibly” -> „incredibl”) by removing prefixes and suffixes
-	- most common algorithm for stemming is **Porter's algorithm** which consists of different rules to reduce a word

 ### Expansion  of the query
 - use alternate form of the query words